 Cannabis Regulation and Tax Act

 On June 25, 2019, Governor Pritzker signed into law the Cannabis Regulation and Tax Act, making Illinois the 11th state in the nation to legalize recreational cannabis sale and use.
 The Act provides for the State licensure of a variety of adult-use cannabis business establishments, preserves the legalization of medical cannabis and includes a provision allowing "home grow" cannabis by medical cannabis program participants only.
-Recreational marijuana use by adults 21 and over will become legal on January 1, 2020.
+Recreational marijuana use by adults 21 and over has become legal on January 1, 2020.

 It is a Local Decision